Heat therapy: For Edema After a Distal-Radius Fracture

 Swelling is inevitable when using heating modalities, but many people are unaware of the effect they have on the volume of swelling after application.
 Studies show that there was an increase in edema immediately after the use of whirlpool treatments more than the use of a moist hot pack.
 However, 30 minutes later, it was shown that there was no difference in swelling between patients that received either heating modality.
 This leads us to the conclusion that moist hot packs as well as whirlpool therapy can help decrease edema in distal-radius fractures.
 According to the available data, heat therapy for lower limb lymphoedema may be beneficial in lowering limb circumference and volume when administered over an extended length of time (1200–3600 min) at a certain skin temperature (39–42 °C) in a controlled setting (lab, hospital, or outpatient).
 There was no proof that heat therapy was harmful to lymphoedema patients when used within these parameters.
 As of right now, there is insufficient evidence to support any recommendations for the use of heat therapy for lymphoedema patients in practice.

 For Women During Menstruation and Labor

 Heat therapy is shown to be a great modality for women with dysmenorrhea, which is pain during menstruation.
 NSAIDs are usually the primary treatment for dysmenorrhea but are associated with adverse effects, such as indigestion, headaches, and drowsiness.
-Superficial moist heat is a great alternative can help calm abdominal muscle cramps associated with dysmenorrhea without the adverse effects of menstruation.
+Superficial moist heat as an alternative treatment can help calm abdominal muscle cramps associated with dysmenorrhea without the adverse effects of NSAIDs.
 Moist heat can also improve pelvic circulation that further helps reduce pain.
 Heat therapy is shown to assist women with pain and reduce the duration of the first stage of labor.
 The first stage of labor is associated with painful contractions of the cervix.
 Heat therapy can help calm these painful contractions while improving circulation which blocks pain signals to the brain.